 The College administration shall strive to maintain a drug-free campus for all College employees and students.
-Educational programs will be offered to insure that all College individuals have the opportunity to become aware of the issues regarding drug use/abuse in the work place, including:

-- 1) The dangers of substance abuse; - 2) The policy of the college regarding a drug-free work place; - 3) The community resources for drug counseling and rehabilitation programs; and - 4) The penalties that may be imposed upon students/employees for drug abuse violations.
+Educational programs will be offered to ensure that all College individuals have the opportunity to become aware of the issues regarding drug use/abuse, including: 1) the dangers of substance abuse; 2) the policy of the College regarding a drug- free school and work place; 3) the community resources for drug counseling and rehabilitation programs; and 4) the penalties that may be imposed upon students or employees for drug abuse violations.

 Students/employees who feel they have a drug abuse problem are encouraged to ask for assistance so as to be referred to an appropriate drug rehabilitation and treatment program.
 Students with such problems should notify the chief student services officer or a counselor.
-Employees should contact their immediate supervisor.
+Employees should contact their immediate supervisor or the Office of Human Resources.

 Employee or student behavior that is inappropriate, disruptive, and/or dangerous as a result of the use of illegal drugs will not be tolerated.
 Employees/students should report such behavior to the supervising vice president.
-Pending or subsequent to any legal penalties that may be imposed upon the student or employee, the supervising vice president may require the student or employee to participate satisfactorily in a recognized substance abuse program approved by the college.
+Pending or subsequent to any legal penalties that may be imposed upon the student or employee, the supervising vice president may require the student or employee to participate satisfactorily in a recognized substance abuse program approved by the College.
 If the student/employee refuses, disciplinary actions may be taken and could include:

 - 1. A verbal warning. - 2.
 A written reprimand. - 3.
-Suspension (with or without pay for employees). - 4.
-Termination of employment or expulsion from school. - 5.
+Suspension with or without pay for employees or suspension from enrollment at the College for students. - 4.
+Termination of employment for employees or expulsion from the College for students. - 5.
 Reporting such person to local, state or federal law enforcement agencies.

 Visitors using, in possession of, or under the influence of a controlled substance will be prohibited from using College facilities and/or reported to appropriate law enforcement agencies.

 If the student or employee finds the disciplinary action unjustified, he/she may elect to file a complaint according to the existing complaint procedures in the College catalog or College policy manual.
 Faculty may elect to file a complaint according to the Grievance Procedure (Articles 7 & 11) of the Professional Negotiations Agreement.